Bunching and Taxing Multidimensional Skills: Positive Economy

-\textbf{Worker}.
 Every worker takes the wage schedule $w$ as given and chooses their cognitive and manual task inputs $x$ to solve:

-subject to the budget constraint $c = ( 1 - \tau ) w(x)$, where $w(x) = w(x_c,x_m)$ is the wage as a function of both cognitive and manual inputs, and the disutility from work is given by (\ref{e:disutility}).
-The government taxes earnings at a linear rate $\tau$ to finance public expenditures $G$ that are not valued (or valued separately) by workers.
+subject to the budget constraint $c = ( 1 - \tau ) w(x)$, where $w(x) = w(x_c,x_m)$ is the wage as a function of cognitive and manual inputs, and the disutility from work is given by (\ref{e:disutility}).
+The government taxes earnings at a rate $\tau$ to finance public expenditures $G$ that are not valued by workers.